-- Applicant is a U.S. Citizen; - Complete and hand-signed federal form OF-612 submitted (see detailed instructions under "Applying"); - Supplemental document specifically addressing how the candidate meets each of the Education/Experience requirements, AND each of the Evaluation Factors submitted;
+- Applicant is a U.S. Citizen; - Complete resume submitted.
+See cover page for resume requirements.
+Experience that cannot be quantified will not be counted towards meeting the solicitation requirements. - Supplemental document specifically addressing how the candidate meets each of the Education/Experience requirements, AND each of the Evaluation Factors submitted;